slatinsky/DiscordChatExporter-incrementalBackup/README.md

 # Incremental discord backups
 Simple wrapper for Tyrrrz/DiscordChatExporter to make incremental backups of Discord channels, including threads and forum posts.

+**WARNING: this project is work in progress and not ready for use yet.** It currently works only for guild exports with user token.

 ## Features
 - Incremental backups (with no overlappping messages)
 - Skips channels with no new messages